 Any of this documentation will serve as address proof:

 Latest Telephone/Electricity/Gas Connection/ Water Bill for that address, either in the name of the applicant or of his/her immediate relation (parents),

 Any mail/ post/letter delivered through Indian Postal Department in the applicant's name at the address of ordinary residence.

-Note: If documents as mentioned above are not in your name but are in your landlord's name then in this case he or she can sign an affidavit stating that you stay at the mentioned address.
-If address proof that you are giving is in your family member's name then it is necessary to prove the relationship, for this a birth certificate is required to prove a relationship to your parents and a marriage certificate if address is registered to your spouse's name.
+Note: If documents, as mentioned above, are not in your name but are in your landlord's name then, in this case, he or she can sign an affidavit stating that you stay at the mentioned address.
+If address proof that you are giving is in your family member's name then it is necessary to prove the relationship, for this a birth certificate is required to prove a relationship and a marriage certificate if an address is registered to your spouse's name.

 For Age Proof:

 If your age is in between 18 to 22, then it is necessary to submit age verification.
 And for this any government recognised document will work like:

 - Birth certificate issued by the Municipal Authority or District Office of the Registrar of Births and Deaths or Baptism certificate.

 - Birth certificate from the Government or recognised school last attended by the applicant or any other recognised educational institution.

 - If he/she is 10 class pass student then mark sheet of 10th class will suffice but it should contain date of birth as a proof.